Looking for an instant smile makeover that can take years off of your appearance? Are your teeth discolored due to deep stains?

 Alternatives to Teeth Whitening

 Tooth stains that are the result of certain medical conditions, medications, or genetics can be resistant to bleaching products.
-In this situation, we can work with you to address your cosmetic goals with an alternative treatment.
-Although often more costly than teeth whitening, an alternative cosmetic procedure to change the color of your teeth will last longer and require less treatments than traditional teeth whitening.
+In this situation, Dr. Patel can work with you to address your cosmetic goals with an alternative treatment.
+Although often more costly than teeth whitening, an alternative cosmetic procedure to change the color of your teeth will last longer and require fewer treatments than traditional teeth whitening.

 - Tooth bonding: Tooth bonding is used to brighten the appearance of your smile.
 It’s also a quick procedure that can cover deep stains that can not be removed with traditional teeth whitening treatments.